 Have you ever wondered if something you've written is actually being comprehended by the person reading it?
+Or are you not the strongest writer, and you could use a little proofreading help before you share your content with the world?

 Whether you're aiming for a wide audience or a more technical crowd, the readability level of your prose is a useful gauge to see if your writing is where it's supposed to be.